 Advocating the adoption of a defined waterway policy by the United States Govenment, Representative Richardson, of Alabama, delivered a speech in the House Tuesday, while that body was in committee of the whole with the President's message under consideration.
-Mr. Richardson proposed the expenditure of \$50,000 .-000 for the improvement of the Mississippi River and its tributaries.
+Mr. Richardson proposed the expenditure of \$50,000,-000 for the improvement of the Mississippi River and its tributaries.

-Francis E. Bliss, Jr., former member of the Baltimore paper ruling firm of Bliss, Albrecht Co., was Wednesday acquitted of charges of embezzlement by a jury in Criminal Court No. 1.
+Francis E. Bliss, Jr., former member of the Baltimore paper ruling firm of Bliss, Albrecht Co., was Wednesday acquitted of charges of embezzlement by a jury in Criminal

-Bliss, who figured in the Kenyon treet tarring case something more than a year ago was the Washington representative of the Baltimore concern.
+Bliss, who figured in the Kenvon street tarring case something more than a year ago was the Washington representative of the Baltimore concern.
 It was charged that while in this capacity he received checks for work done by the firm for the United States Government amounting to about \$169.
-Bliss was placed on trial about a month ago, but the prosecution was withdrawn at that time becaus the indictment was faulty.
+Bliss was placed on trial about a month ago, but the prosebecaus the indictment was faulty.